UTHSCSA-NAL/imimic2025/README.md

 Run the Bash script training.sh to generates cortical maps according to the best results reported in the publication.
-These maps will be generated as "maps_left.npy" for the left hemisphere, and "maps_right.npy" for the right hemisphere and be similar to "best_maps_left.npy" and "best_maps.right.npy"
+These maps will be generated as "maps_left.npy" for the left hemisphere, and "maps_right.npy" for the right hemisphere and should be similar to "best_maps_left.npy" and "best_maps.right.npy" (edit training.sh to produce different sets of cortical maps)

 These maps correspond to the cortical mesh stored in the files: